 This month-long bundle of engaging and educational activities will keep your kids learning this summer.

 Click on the picture below to learn more about the “Get Ready to Read Summer Camp.”

 Download the Shark Sequencing Activity:

-To get the printables for this There Was an Old Lady Who Swallowed a Shark Sequencing Activity, click on the button below and fill out the form.
+To get the printables for this There Was an Old Lady Who Swallowed a Shark Sequencing Activity, fill out the form below.